shahafle/WebZone_frontend/README.md

 ```
 You shuold get a console ouput that the server is up and running at port 3030.
 Server is running!

+Everything is ready!
+The App should be opened automatically, enjoy!

 ## Authors
 * [Shahaf Levi](https://github.com/shahafle)